 Prepare to Boot

-2. On the router, change the server’s IP reservation to a temporary IP, e.g. one ending in .99.
+1. On the router, change the server’s IP reservation to a temporary IP, e.g. one ending in .99.
+(Even though the server has a fixed IP, I set up a DHCP reservation in the router because it also has vPro, which uses DHCP when the server is not on.)
 Change the desktop’s IP reservation to the server’s, in this case ending in .2.

-3. On the router, delete the server’s and desktop’s old DHCP leases.
+2. On the router, delete the server’s and desktop’s old DHCP leases.
 You might want to just restart the router to make sure old routing tables are cleared.
+In 2018, I have a new router (UniFi USG) that does not allow deleting leases.
+Fortunately, this was not necessary, and I did not restart the router.

 Logon and Fixing the Network Adapter